CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

   To make your obstacles move at a constant velocity you change the **Rigidbody**'s **velocity** component.

 3. WOAH!
 That was a lot of obstacles spawning!
 When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns. to do do that you can us a built in function!
-Change your code to look like this:
+Add this to your code:
     ```csharp
-    public GameObject obstacle;
     public float spawnTime = 1f;
-    public float obstacleSpeed = 2f;

     // Use this for initialization
     void Start()